+BL2.1.1 & BS2.1

-BL2.1.1 & BS2.1.1 The radioactive liquid effluent instrumentation is provided to monitor and control, as applicable, the releases of radioactive materials in liquid effluents during actual or potential releases of liquid effluents.
-The alarm/trip setpoints for these instruments shall be calculated in accordance with the procedures in this manual to ensure that the alarm/trip will occur prior to exceeding the limits of 10 CFR Part 20.
+The radioactive liquid effluent instrumentation is provided to monitor and control, as applicable, the releases of radioactive materials in liquid effluents during actual or potential releases.
+The alarm/trip setpoints for these instruments shall be calculated in accordance with the methods in this manual to ensure that the alarm/trip will occur prior to exceeding the limits of 10 CFR Part 20.